Vince Tyra: Career

 On December 3, 2018, it was reported by The Courier-Journal that Tyra had hired Scott Satterfield as the new head coach of the Louisville Cardinals football team, replacing the fired Bobby Petrino.

 On December 8, 2021, Tyra resigned as the athletic director at the University of Louisville.
+A few months later in May 2022 Tyra accepted an offer from Houchens Industries to become Senior Vice President, Corporate Strategy and Mergers and Acquisitions.
+On December 12, 2023, Vince Tyra was appointed to be the CEO and President of Canadian manufacturer of branded clothing Gildan Activewear Inc.

+Personal life

+Vince Tyra is married to Lori and has five children.